 Who goes?
 Pippa Middleton worked out here before her wedding, Gwyneth Paltrow is a fan and rumour has it Kylie Minogue is a regular.

-The likes of Prince Harry and David Beckham are reportedly among the clientele of Third Space, a London health club chain with sites across the city, including the newest branch in Mayfair.
+The likes of Prince Harry and David Beckham are reportedly among the clientele of Third Space, a London health club chain with sites across the city, including the newest branch in Moorgate.
 Third Space gyms edge into members’ club territory: as the name suggests, they’re designed to be the third place you’ll choose to spend your time in, after home and work.
-The Soho spot is arguably the most luxurious, with facilities including a skylit climbing wall, boxing ring, and hypoxic chamber designed to help those preparing to compete at high altitude.
+The Soho spot is arguably the most luxurious, with facilities including a bespoke functional rig, boxing ring, and hypoxic chamber designed to help those preparing to compete at high altitude.
 At the City location, meanwhile, you’ll be healthier just by stepping inside thanks to the use of quartz lamps, which destroy 99.9 per cent of biological contaminants, ensuring impeccably clean air.
 The Canary Wharf branch is home to The Yard: London’s largest functional training space spanning 7,250 square feet.
 Here you’ll find everything from a handstand wall to sled tracks to on-screen heart rate monitors, as well as a fully-equipped central rig boasting multi-functional bars, ropes, rings and a climbing pegboard – ideal for gymnasts.
 As expected, all gyms feature swish and spacious changing rooms, complete with pristine showers stocked with Cowshed products. thirdspace.london

 Who goes?
 Prince Harry, David Beckham and Guy Ritchie have all trained at Third Space.

 5. The Cabin